Shift4 Payments Review

 - Three-year contract with early termination fee required with “free” terminal

 - Tiered pricing offered

-- Uses independent sales agents
+- Extensive use of independent sales agents

 - High complaint volume relative to company size

-- A poor reputation for customer support
+- Poor reputation for customer support

 Shift4 Payments Overview